 The use of tobacco and tobacco products by minors is a violation of the law, inconsistent with good health practices and violates fire and safety regulations.
 No tobacco products, tobacco look-alike products, cigarette lighters or matches are to be used or in the possession of students while on school property or while under the jurisdiction of MCTI.
 The use or possession of cigarettes, e-cigarettes, vapes and related products, cigars, pipes, chewing tobacco, is strictly forbidden.
+Vape products with drugs in them will be considered a violation of Policy # 227 Controlled Substance/Paraphernalia.
 Violators will be subject to disciplinary action and referral to the appropriate law enforcement agency.
 Refer to Tobacco Policy # 222, Controlled Substances/Paraphernalia Policy # 227.